County of Santa Barbara

 d) Approve and authorize the County Health Director, or designee, to make any required

-certifications and to change the Project Representative in accordance with the Grant Agreement;
+certifications and to change the Project Representative in accordance with the Grant

-e) Approve and authorize the County Health Director to execute any future amendments to Grant
+e) Approve and authorize the County Health Director to execute any future amendments to

-amendment does not exceed ten percent (10%) ($290,000.00) of the total agreement amount, upon
+the amendment does not exceed ten percent (10%) ($290,000.00) of the total agreement

-review and concurrence by the Auditor Controller’s Office and County Counsel’s Office, subject to
+amount, upon review and concurrence by the Auditor Controller’s Office and County

-the Board’s ability to rescind this delegate authority at any time; and
+Counsel’s Office, subject to the Board’s ability to rescind this delegate authority at any time;

-f) Determine that the recommended actions are not a “Project” within the meaning of the California
+f) Determine that the recommended actions are not a “Project” within the meaning of the

-governmental fiscal activities that do not involve commitment to any specific project which may
+mechanisms or other governmental fiscal activities that do not involve commitment to any

-result in a potentially significant physical impact on the environment.
+specific project which may result in a potentially significant physical impact on the

 BOARD OF SUPERVISORS